byrd-laif/soilMakers/lifeStylesForChange/lifeStylesForChangeIntro.md

 ***Producing Something Meaningful.*** Projecting one's lifestyle into a future possibility, connected with that which makes living possible.
 Living the creative process; honoring the Soul through cultivating a lifestyle that feeds the Soil.

+**Waste is something discarded before its usefulness has been realized.**

 Its easy to destroy something, the challenge is to create something meaningful.
 To bring something back to the *Village* that someone can live from.
 Wo-Men don't have to abandon their 'modern' lives but they do have to protect Mother Earth.

 #### *Ancestral Healing; Cultivating cultures that heal cultivates compassion for mother earth, an act of humility.*